 - Clean your ears with extra care.
-Wipe the outer ear with a washcloth or tissue.
-Do not put anything into your ear smaller than your elbow.
-Do not use Q-tips, bobby pins or sharp pointed objects to clean your ears.
+Don’t clean your ears with anything smaller than a washcloth on your finger.
+Don’t use Q-tips®, bobby pins or sharp pointed objects to clean your ears.
 These objects may injure the ear canal or eardrum.

-- Earwax is the ear’s mechanism for self cleaning.
-If you have a build-up of wax that is blocking your hearing, see your doctor to have it removed.
+- Earwax is the ear’s way of cleaning itself.
+If you have a build-up of earwax that is blocking your hearing, see a healthcare provider to have it removed.
 Don’t try to remove it on your own.

-- If you experience itching or pain in your ears, consult with your primary care physician to determine the appropriate treatment and to determine if you need to see a specialist.
+- If you experience itching or pain in your ears, call your healthcare provider.
+They’ll examine you, advise you on suitable treatment and help you decide if you need to see a specialist.

 - If you have pierced ears, clean your earrings and earlobes regularly with rubbing alcohol.

 - Some illnesses and medical conditions can affect your hearing.
-If you experience sudden hearing loss or have constant noise in your ears or head, see an ear doctor promptly.
+If you experience sudden hearing loss or have constant noise in your ears or head, see a healthcare provider promptly.

-- Drainage from the ear is not normal and usually suggests infection.
-See your doctor as soon as possible.
+- Drainage from the ear isn’t normal and usually suggests infection.
+See your healthcare provider as soon as possible.

 - Some medications can affect hearing.
-Take medications only as directed, and consult your doctor if you experience unusual hearing, balance problems, or ringing in the ears.
+Take medications only as directed, and consult your provider if you develop difficulty hearing, balance problems or ringing in the ears.

 - At home or work, wear hearing protection during exposure to loud levels of noise.
-This includes mowing the lawn, leaf blowing or using power tools.
+This includes when you’re mowing the lawn, using a leaf blower or using power tools.
 The law requires you to use hearing protection if you work in a noisy environment.
 Homecare centers, hunting shops and some garden centers carry ear-protecting headgear.
 If hearing protection is available at work, use it.

 - When using stereos and home theater systems, avoid high volume levels.
-If you think it is too loud, it probably is.
+If you think it’s too loud, it probably is.

 - When using personal sound systems, the volume should be at a comfortable level.
-If someone else can hear what you are listening to, the volume is too high.
+If someone else can hear what you’re listening to with ear buds, the volume is too high.
 Remove the headphones from time to time to give your ears a rest.

-- Wear earplugs at rock concerts, nightclubs and motor sporting events.
+- Wear earplugs at rock concerts, nightclubs and loud motor sporting events.

 - Keep automobile sound systems at sensible volumes.
-This can help you avoid hearing damage and allow you to hear and yield to emergency vehicles.
+Doing this can help you avoid hearing damage and allow you to hear and yield to emergency vehicles.

-- Always wear a helmet when you bike, ski, and roller blade or in any other activity that puts you at risk for head and ear injuries.
+- Always wear a helmet when you bike, ski, roller blade or participate in any other activity that puts you at risk for head and ear injuries.

 - If you scuba dive, learn and practice proper underwater techniques to avoid potentially damaging changes in pressure inside your ears.

-- When flying in an airplane, swallow and yawn frequently when the plane is ascending and descending to equalize pressure in your ears.
-If you have an upper respiratory problem such as a cold or sinus infection, take a decongestant a few hours before descending, or use a decongestant spray just prior to descent and on landing.
+- When flying in an airplane, swallow and yawn frequently when the plane is coming down to equalize pressure in your ears.
+If you have an upper respiratory problem such as a cold or sinus infection, take a decongestant a few hours before landing, and/or use a decongestant spray just prior to descending and on landing.

-- Earplugs with special filters can be purchased to help equalize air pressure in ears during air travel.
+- You can buy earplugs with special filters to help equalize air pressure in ears during air travel.

-- Have your ears checked regularly by your primary care physician.
+- Have your ears checked regularly by your primary care doctor.
 Have your hearing checked by an audiologist (a provider who specializes in hearing issues) if you or anyone else questions whether your hearing is normal.
-Consult an ear physician as necessary.
+Consult a specialist as needed.

 - When outdoors in sunny weather, remember to use a sunscreen on your ears.

-- If you notice unusual bumps or scaly areas on the exterior ear, consult your physician.
+- If you notice unusual bumps or scaly areas on the exterior ear, call your healthcare provider.

-- See an ear doctor immediately if you injure your ears, experience ear pain, or notice changes in your ears or hearing.
+- See an ear doctor immediately if you injure your ears, experience ear pain, or notice any changes in your ears or hearing.
 Sometimes ear pain can originate in the teeth or jaws or the neck.

-- Difficulty hearing conversations, especially in the presence of background noise
+- You have difficulty hearing conversations, especially in the presence of background noise.

-- Frequently asking others to repeat what they have said
+- You frequently ask others to repeat what they’ve said.

-- Difficulty hearing environmental sounds, such as birds chirping
+- Having a hard time hearing environmental sounds, such as birds chirping.

-- Withdrawing from conversations and social situations because it is too difficult to hear
+- Withdrawing from conversations and social situations because it’s too difficult to hear.

-- Noise within your ears or head, called tinnitus, which is not caused by an external sound source
+- Hearing noise within your ears or head, called tinnitus, which isn’t caused by an external sound source.